 - Pour in 3cups/750ml chicken stock and 1cup/250ml cream (important the cream is at room temp and the stock isn't too hot or the cream may curdle).
 Give it a stir, then add the uncooked pasta.

 - Turn heat to low medium and keep it on a gentle simmer until the penne is al dente, stirring frequently as you go.
-If the sauce soaks up before the pasta is cooked add another 1/4cup/60ml stock.
+If the sauce soaks up before the pasta is cooked add another 1/3cup/80ml stock or enough to cook pasta.
 You're looking for it to be al dente though (still a teeny bit hard).